circleci-petri/rule-tool/README.md

 The pre-commit hook will:

 -   Build the code to catch compilation errors
 -   Run tests to catch regressions
 -   Prevent commits if any of these checks fail

 For more details, see [hooks/README.md](hooks/README.md).

 ## License

-Apache License 2.0

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.